 National Crime Victimization Survey

-The NCVS is the largest national forum for allowing victims the opportunity to describe the impact of crime and to provide their characteristics and those of violent offenders.
+The NCVS is the largest national forum that allows victims the opportunity to describe the impact of crime and to provide their characteristics and those of violent offenders.
 It has been ongoing since 1973 and was redesigned in 1992.

-Due to changes in survey methodology in 2006, national-level estimates were not comparable with estimates based on NCVS data from previous years.
+Because of changes in survey methodology in 2006, national-level estimates are not comparable with estimates based on NCVS data from previous years.
 See Criminal Victimization, 2006, https://bjs.ojp.gov/library/publications/criminal-victimization-2006, for more information on the redesigned methodology.
 In 2016, the NCVS sample was redesigned, and 2016 estimates among youth are not comparable with estimates from other years.

-The 2020 NCVS weights include an additional adjustment to address the impact of modified Census Bureau field operations due to COVID-19.
-For more information on the weighting adjustments applied in 2020, see the Source and Accuracy Statement for the 2020 National Crime Victimization Survey in the NCVS 2020 Codebook (https://www.icpsr.umich.edu/web/NACJD/studies/38090/summary) and Criminal Victimization, 2020 (NCJ 301775, BJS, October 2021).
+The 2020 NCVS weights include an additional adjustment to address the impact of modified Census Bureau field operations because of COVID-19.
+For more information on the weighting adjustments applied in 2020, see the Source and Accuracy Statement for the 2020 National Crime Victimization Survey in the NCVS 2020 Codebook (https://www.icpsr.umich.edu/web/NACJD/series/95) and Criminal Victimization, 2020 (NCJ 301775, BJS, October 2021).

 Information about the NCVS is available online at https://bjs.ojp.gov/programs/ncvs.